jeffpar/pcjs.v1/devices/ti57/rom/README.md

 He also went out of his way to obscure this ROM dump within the TI57E.EXE binary.
 However, by using a debugger and spending several hours of tedious tracing, I discovered that all 2048 words of the ROM were stored as a series of 32-bit floating-point numbers.
-Here's a dump of the [floating-point table](ti57hrast2fp.txt) from memory:
+I've saved a dump of the [floating-point table](ti57hrast2fp.txt).

-{% include_relative ti57hrast2fp.txt %}

 I then wrote a [script](fp2le.js) to convert the 32-bit floating-point values to 16-bit words, and then diff'ed the results with the [Little-endian ROM](ti57le.bin) from the "TMC1501NC DI 7741" chip: